 Perspectives on Human Rights

-HRI has launched a paper series, Perspectives on Human Rights, which presents essays, working papers and research on current issues in human rights with implications for law and policy.
+Perspectives on Human Rights is a collection of essays, working papers, and research on current issues in human rights with implications for law and policy.

 Number 6, August 2018